Adams Company: Innovations

 The only remaining Adams-Farwell automobile shows a tag by the Connolly Carriage & Buggy Co.
 It seems this company, not only reputed for quality carriages and coachwork, also built the chassis for the Adams-Farwell.
 As period advertisements indicate complete cars were offered, there is some evidence they might have built the bulk of the Adam-Farwell bodies.

 For 1907, most models were gone, and Adams-Farwell offered only an improved Model 7-A Touring, now with an even longer wheelbase and a higher price.

 Farwell had more ideas to offer.
 For 1908, a new Model 9 50 hp appeared.
 It seems this the first Adams-Farwell with a new and ingenious four speed transmission.
 Since most contemporary cars had three speeds, the new Adams-Farwell offered an ingenious construction consisting of the transmission, two clutches, a lever for each of them, and one handle to operate the levers.
 One clutch engaged gears 2 and 4, the other gears 1, 3, and reverse.
 So, two speeds could be "preselected", but the one-handle operation prevented two speeds being engaged at the same time.
 Further, antiquated tiller steering was replaced by a wheel, and there was a pedal for acceleration.
 Therefore, the removable steering was no longer offered, but Adams-Farwells got a rail instead in which the column and pedal could be moved from the left to the right, allowing the driver to sit either at the left, the right or in the center.
 Model 9 came as 7-passenger touring, a 3-passenger coupé, and 3-passenger roadster, the latter replacing the Model 8-A, featuring normal chassis and body construction.

 A final change came for 1909.
 The coupé was dropped, the roadster got one more seat, and the touring became even longer.
 Adam-Farwells were offered until 1912 (or 1913, depending on source) in this lineup.
 Then, production of automobiles ceased after just about 200 cars built.
 Usually, 25 cars per year left the factory, with 52-54 in 1910.
 A few of them went to the Dubuque Police Department.

 Adam-Farwell models

-The small company brought out an impressive number of models, with some ingenious solutions for contemporary problems of driving:
+The small company brought out a large number of models, solving some contemporary problems of driving: